 Looking at most early comparisons, they seemed to be conducted using ballistic programs, not real data.
 Ballistic programs are only accurate when applied and confirmed in the real world.
 Entering a muzzle velocity yields a “predicted” hold at 1,300 yards, not a real one.
 You need to put lead to steel, then enter real data into your ballistic calculator.
 This presumes you have steel at that range, and can hit it, but once you’re done you have verifiable and largely predictable data.

 My Zev Technologies build was the base, and their billet MML upper receiver fully supports the barrel and has produced precision rifle accuracy in .223, 6.8 SPC and 6.5 Grendel.
 The bolt carrier group is Aero Precision, and the trigger is a Timney Targa two-stage using a flat shoe.
 The gun has a Primary Weapons EBT buffer tube, and the stock is an LMT sniper.
 I have a Primary Weapons H2 buffer and Sprinco Red spring.
-Bushnell’s latest Elite Tactical PRO DMR scope with a G3 reticle was mounted in a ZRODelta cantilever mount.
+I mounted Bushnell’s latest Elite Tactical PRO DMR scope with a G3 reticle in a ZRODelta cantilever mount.
 NG2 Defense’s MAXFLO 3D suppressor kept things quiet, and its flow-through design leaves the brass clean and undisturbed.

 Wilson Combat AR barrels offer an incredible buy.
 Most are under $350, drop in and have proved incredibly accurate.
 Tested in a half dozen calibers, all shoot under an inch at 100 yards, most half that.
 Both were 20 inches long, medium contour, fluted (recon), with improved feed ramps.
 An SLR adjustable gas block was installed on the 0.750 gas journal.
 The .22 Nosler barrel is 1-in-8-inch twist, the norm for this caliber.
 Valkyrie barrels are mostly 1-in-7-inch twist.
 Bill Wilson’s testing found 1-in-6.5-inch to work best.